hsc996/Social-Media-API-Webserver/README.md

 There are 4 relationships established within this model, allowing the model to interact with each respective model:

-`threads` --> estiblishes a many-to-one relationship with the 'InnovationThread' model, as the posts may belong to a specific thread.
+`threads` --> estiblishes a many-to-one relationship with the 'InnovationThread' model, as many posts may belong to one specific thread.
 Having said that, the posts do not have to have a relationship with a thread and can be posted to the main feed, depending on the end point selected.

 `user` --> establishes a many-to-one relationship with the `User` model, as each post is created by a specific user.